– America’s oldest social welfare movement

 The Travelers Aid movement began in 1851 when Bryan Mullanphy, a former mayor of St. Louis and a philanthropist, bequeathed $500,000 to the City of St. Louis to be used to assist “bona fide travelers heading west.”
 Those funds still endow the Travelers Aid program in St. Louis that bears his name, and makes Travelers Aid the oldest, non-sectarian social welfare movement in the country.

 Beginning in the 1880’s, in major U.S. cities, spurred in part by organizations like the YWCA, Travelers Aid programs were formed specifically to provide protection for women and girls who traveled alone.

 By the early 20th century, Travelers Aid programs were established in enough cities that they began sharing ideas.
 Grace Dodge, in New York City provided leadership to articulate the objectives of the “modern” Travelers Aid movement, and the formation of Travelers Aid Societies designed to serve all people regardless of gender, age, class, race or religion.
-Dodge’s work led to the formation of the first National Travelers Aid Association in 1917.
+Dodge’s work led to the formation of the first National Travelers Aid Society in 1917.

 Travelers Aid welcomed immigrants to the United States, with operations at or near many of the ports of entry.
 It was a service designed to ensure that newcomers were not only welcomed, but that they were pointed to safe places to stay.

 During the 1920’s and through World War II, Travelers Aid was a prominent fixture at major railroad stations, assisting travelers with information, helping unaccompanied minors as they traveled, and assisting stranded travelers.

 President Franklin Roosevelt’s administration called on Travelers Aid, and five other national social service organizations to form the original USO.
 As part of the USO, Travelers Aid volunteers staffed more than 150 “troops in transit” locations.